junxit/us-congress-bills-114/metadata.md

 - 2015-06-24 — Rules Committee Resolution H. Res.
 338 Reported to House.
 Rule provides for consideration of H.R.
 1295 with 1 hour of general debate.
 The resolution makes in order a motion offered by the chair of the Committee on Ways and Means or his designee that the House concur in the Senate amendment.
 - 2015-06-24 — Senate amendment agreed to: Amendment SA 2065 agreed to in Senate by Voice Vote.
 - 2015-06-24 — Senate concurred in the House amendment to the Senate amendment to the bill (H.R.
 1295) with an amendment (SA 2065) by Voice Vote.
+- 2015-06-25 — DEBATE - Pursuant to the provisions of H. Res.
+338, the House proceeded with 1 hour of debate on the Ryan (WI) motion to agree to the Senate amendment to the House amendment to the Senate amendment.
+- 2015-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-25 — Mr. Ryan (WI) moved that the House agree to the Senate amendment to the House amendment to the Senate amendment. (consideration: CR H4666-4698; text as House agree to the Senate amendment to the House amendment to the Senate amendment: CR H4666-4689)
+- 2015-06-25 — On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 286 - 138 (Roll no. 388). (consideration: CR H4689-4698; text: CR H4689)
+- 2015-06-25 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 286 - 138 (Roll no. 388).(consideration: CR H4689-4698; text: CR H4689)
+- 2015-06-25 — Rule H. Res.
+338 passed House.
+- 2015-06-25 — The previous question was ordered pursuant to the rule. (consideration: CR H4697)
+- 2015-06-26 — Presented to President.
+- 2015-06-26 — Presented to President.
+- 2015-06-29 — Became Public Law No: 114-27.
+- 2015-06-29 — Became Public Law No: 114-27.
+- 2015-06-29 — Signed by President.
+- 2015-06-29 — Signed by President.